Luís de Camões

 Luís Vaz de Camões (/pt-PT/; c.
-1524 or 1525 – 10 June 1580), sometimes rendered in English as Camoens or Camoëns (/ˈkæmoʊənz/ KAM-oh-ənz), is considered Portugal's and the Portuguese language's greatest poet.
+1524 or 1525 – 10 June 1580), sometimes rendered in English as Camoens or Camoëns (/ˈkæmoʊənz/ KAM-oh-ənz), was a Portuguese poet, considered Portugal's and the Portuguese language's greatest poet.
 His mastery of verse has been compared to that of Shakespeare, Milton, Vondel, Homer, Virgil and Dante.
 He wrote a considerable amount of lyrical poetry and drama but is best remembered for his epic work Os Lusíadas (The Lusiads).
 His collection of poetry The Parnasum of Luís de Camões was lost during his life.
 The influence of his masterpiece Os Lusíadas is so profound that Portuguese is sometimes called the "language of Camões".

-The day of his death, 10 June O.S., is Portugal's national day.
+The day of his death, 10 June, is Portugal's national day.

 Coat of arms of Luís de Camões.